kedacore/keda-docs/content/docs/2.5/concepts/external-scalers.md

 ```bash
 npm install --save grpc request
 ```

 {{< /collapsible >}}

 <br />

 #### 3. Implementing `IsActive`

-Just like `IsActive(ctx context.Context) (bool, error)` in the go interface, `IsActive` method in the GRPC interface is called every `pollingInterval` with a `ScaledObjectRef` object that contains the scaledObject name, namespace, and scaler metadata.
-This section implements an external scaler that queries earthquakes from https://earthquake.usgs.gov/ and scales the deployment if there has been more than 2 earthquakes with `magnitude > 1.0` around a particular longitude/latitude in the previous day
+Just like `IsActive(ctx context.Context) (bool, error)` in the go interface, the `IsActive` method in the GRPC interface is called every `pollingInterval` with a `ScaledObjectRef` object that contains the scaledObject name, namespace, and scaler metadata.

+This section implements an external scaler that queries earthquakes from [earthquake.usgs.gov](https://earthquake.usgs.gov/) and scales the deployment if there has been more than 2 earthquakes with `magnitude > 1.0` around a particular longitude/latitude in the previous day.

-`ScaledObject`
+Submit the following `ScaledObject` to tell KEDA to start making RPC calls to your external scaler (modifying appropriate fields as necessary):

 ```yaml
 apiVersion: keda.sh/v1alpha1